BermetKalmakova/Work01/README.md

 Disclaimer:
 	The information flashed when a question is wrong is not comletely related to the topic of the question.
 We found no definite way to verify that the information flashed was the information we needed.
+	Some category/difficulty choices produce an error with no pattern to which ones.